UsbCANConverter-UCCbasic/uCCLibC/README.md

 C++ library for uCCBasic, USB to CAN interface.

 ## Build
-Project is stored as bare source code, so that you can open it in your favourite IDE and compile it on your own!
+Project is stored as bare source code so that you can use your favourite IDE to open and compile it on your own!

 ## Usage
 uCCBlibC provides interface to obtain commands to communicate with uCCBasic.
 Commands are represented as string values and can be passed directly to serial buffer.
 Example usage is shown in demo.cpp file.

 [Catch](https://github.com/philsquared/Catch) framework was used in order to test every aspect of the project during development.
+[RS232](http://www.teuniz.net/RS-232) library was used to demonstrate example usage of uCCBlibC.

 ## Creator
 This was created by and is maintained by **Piotr Ciarach**